Merkoba/Hue/configuration.md

 "notifications_crop_limit"
 >How many notifications after the notifications items get cropped in the notifications window.

+"radio_history_crop_limit"
+>How many radio history items can exist at the same time.

 "socket_emit_throttle"
 >Throttle on socket emits on the client.